jannazaman/AI-Project-Heart-Disease/README.md

 3. Run the Project:
    - PyCharm &rarr; Click the green "Run" button
    - Visual Studio Code &rarr; ``` bash python -m flask run ```
+4. Access the App:
+Once the application is running, you can access it in your web browser at the specified address (http://127.0.0.1:5000/).

 ## Model Application
 ### Home Page